When inflationary perturbations refuse to classicalise: the role of non-Gaussianity in Wigner negativity: General formalism

 \subsection{EFT of inflation}

 In order to capture non-Gaussian features in the quantum state of primordial perturbations, we need to go beyond linear cosmological perturbation theory, since in linear theory the Hamiltonian is quadratic and starting from the Bunch-Davis vacuum the Wigner function always remains Gaussian.
 One possibility is to work at higher order in cosmological perturbation theory, \ie~include cubic or higher terms in the action, since those lead to non-Gaussianities.
-However, to remain in the validity domain of the perturbative expansion, only small fractional modifications to the Wigner function can be studied with such an approach, and this excludes sign changes.
-This is why, in order to reveal potential non-positivity of the Wigner function, one needs to resort to non-perturbative techniques.
+However, to remain in the validity domain of the perturbative expansion, only small fractional modifications to the Wigner function can be studied with such an approach, and this excludes sign changes.\footnote{The notion that incorporating non-Gaussianities in a perturbative way can never yield large Wigner negativity is supported by the conclusions of~\cite{Haque:2025pav}.} This is why, in order to reveal potential non-positivity of the Wigner function, one needs to resort to non-perturbative techniques.

 One such non-perturbative scheme is the Effective Field Theory (EFT) of inflation~\cite{Cheung:2007}, which we briefly review.
 For simplicity, we consider a model of single-field inflation where the background inflaton field evolves according to some homogeneous solution $\phi_{\mathrm{b}}(t)$.
 This background defines a preferred time-slicing and spontaneously breaks time translation invariance.
 As a result, inflaton perturbations $\delta \phi(t,\mathbf{x})$ transform non-linearly with respect to time diffeomorphisms,